Morrandir/Crypto001_Week1/README.md

 START--- The Concise OxfordDiytionary (2006) deﬁnes cry|to as the art of  writing o r sol---END
 ```

-Clearly all the plain texts has something strange words.
+Clearly all the plain texts has some strange words (e.g. "numxer", "njoy", "bicomes", etc.).
 Now again I just completed `CRACK` with the colon and comma I assumed:

 ```The secret message is: When using a stream cipher, never use the key more than once```